 Published By Janet Gershen-Siegel at October 12th, 2017

 Every business needs money, and yours should be no exception.
 After all, even charities have to pay rent on their offices.
 Because cash flow is not always a given, particularly for newer businesses, you may need funding.
-Here are ten ways to get it.
+Here are ten ways to get financing for your business.

 You can access up to $150,000 in unsecured credit with 0% rates.
 You can get these amounts and rates, even as a startup.
 Essentially, unsecured credit is offered without the need for collateral or a show of assets in order to get approval.
 Instead, the loan (that is the credit) is based upon the borrower’s promise to repay.
 Generally, you will need a credit score of 680 or better, but you will not need a guarantor.